 Istanbul Archaeological Museum.

-The tondo on the inside of a white-ground kylix (drinking cup) showing Apollo playing a lyre
+The tondo on the inside of a white-ground kylix (drinking cup) showing Apollo playing a seven-string

 a white peplos over which is a red himation (cloak), and sandals.
 He sits on a diphros (folding stool)

 with lion-paw legs.
 With his right hand he pours wine on the ground as a libation, thought to be